prajshete/CyAWARE--Cyber-Threat-Awareness-Platform/README.md

 # BeAware---Threat-Awareness-Platform
-The platform aims to bring threat intelligence from leading vendors under single roof which help SOC teams to improve situational awareness
+The platform aims to bring threat intelligence from leading vendors under single roof which will help SOC teams to improve their situational awareness